mikeckennedy/talk-python-transcripts/transcripts/395-readme-tools.txt

 01:07:41 It is amazing.
 All right.
 I think this is probably going to be it for our final thing to cover and

 01:07:46 read me and friends.
-Let's close this out just really quickly with a, give us the, the 7.0 story on
+Let's close this out just really quickly with a, give us the 7.0 story on

 01:07:53 coverage.
 Oh, coverage on 5.7.0.
 Yeah.
 That's a big deal.
 All right.
 I mean, if you're going to